This post may contain affiliate links. For more information, read my disclosure policy.

 What is a water bath?

-A water bath is basically when you place your cheesecake pan in a larger pan (i.e. a roasting pan) and add it to your oven, then add water to the larger pan.
+A cheesecake water bath is when you place your cheesecake pan in a larger pan (i.e. a roasting pan) and add it to your oven, then add water to the larger pan.
 The water surrounds the cheesecake pan while the cheesecake is baking.
+Cheesecake is a custard and it can be finicky if not baked in the just right conditions – a cheesecake water bath helps get the oven conditions just right so you get a perfect result.

-Why does my cheesecake need a water bath?
+Why bake cheesecake in a water bath?

 2. Prevents excess browning: without a water bath the cheesecake will cook faster around the edges.
 This is often why cheesecakes crack.